Learning Coulomb Potentials and Beyond with Free Fermions in Continuous Space: Learning general potentials

 The condition number has the advantage that it also provides stability with respect to relatively small perturbations of the matrix itself. \end{remark}

 Next, we briefly recap the case of a step function approximation: \begin{example}[Step Functions] As described at the beginning of \Cref{sec:general-learning}, we define

 which directly implies

-Obviously, the matrix is invertible with $\|\mathbb{M}^{-1}\|=1$ and condition number $\kappa(\mathbb{M})=1$. \end{example} Even if the matrix is not perfectly diagonal as the example above but most of the weight lies on the diagonal, the matrix remains well-conditioned under sufficiently small perturbations.
-For that, we introduce diagonal dominant matrices \begin{definition} A square matrix $\mathbb{M} = (a_{ij}) \in \R^{K\times K}$ is called diagonally dominant if for all rows $i\in\{1:K\}$, the following condition holds:
+Obviously, the matrix is invertible with $\|\mathbb{M}^{-1}\|=1$ and condition number $\kappa(\mathbb{M})=1$. \end{example} Even if the matrix is not perfectly diagonal as in the example above, but most of the weight lies on the diagonal, the matrix remains well-conditioned under sufficiently small perturbations.
+For that, we introduce diagonally dominant matrices. \begin{definition} A square matrix $\mathbb{M} = (a_{ij}) \in \R^{K\times K}$ is called diagonally dominant if for all rows $i\in\{1:K\}$, the following condition holds:

-The matrix is called strictly diagonally dominant if the inequality is strict for all rows. \end{definition} \begin{example}[Diagonally Dominant Matrices] Assume that the overlap matrix $\mathbb{M}$ is strictly diagonally dominant, satisfying
+The matrix is called strictly diagonally dominant if the inequality is strict for all rows. \end{definition} \begin{example}[Diagonally Dominant Matrices] Assume that the overlap matrix $\mathbb{M}$ and its transpose $\mathbb{M}^{T}$ are strictly diagonally dominant, satisfying